tbenjamin1/capstone-backend/README.md

 mongoose as ORM
 markdown for README.md file
+##Technologies used
+Node js (express)

+bcrypt
+passport and jwt
+Mongo Db

+mongoose as ORM
+markdown for README.md file

 # # How to test it manually
 To test this do the following: